laggycomputer/suprkewl-bot/README.md

 * Fill in all the extra API values, and you're all set.
 * Finally, you can use `pip3 install -r requirements.txt` at the root of this repo to install the requirements.

+**Please ensure that you run the bot with the repo root as your current directory.**

 Oh and hey, if you wanna PR this bot, I'm not merging/rebasing until the build passes.
 Thanks anyway.